Skip to Main Content

 Most of the infrastructure projects are still in the planning phase, which means that the information provided on these pages reflects the current planning status and is updated regularly.

-The Berlin Outer Ring connects all the routes leading to Berlin and enables rail freight transport to bypass Berlin's routes, which are heavily congested with passenger traffic.
-With a diameter of around 40 km and a length of 125 km, the Berlin Outer Ring has been consistently passable since the 1960s and is the only one of its kind in Europe.
+The Berlin Outer Ring connects all railway lines leading into Berlin and enables freight trains to bypass the city’s passenger-dense routes.
+With a diameter of approximately 40 kilometres and a length of 125 kilometres, the Berlin Outer Ring has been continuously operational since the 1960s and is unique in Europe.

-The Berlin Outer Ring is of great importance for European rail freight transport, as it enables connections from Dresden to the Baltic Sea, from Lehrte to Poland or from the North Sea to the Czech Republic.
-It is therefore also part of the three corridors of the Trans-European Transport Network corridors (TEN-T corridors) North Sea – Baltic, Scandinavian – Mediterranean and Rhine – Danube, which connect Northern Europe with Southern Europe.
+The Berlin Outer Ring is of outstanding importance for European rail freight transport, as it allows connections from Dresden to the Baltic Sea, from Lehrte to Poland, and from the North Sea to the Czech Republic.
+For this reason, it is also part of three Trans-European Transport Network (TEN-T) corridors, which link northern and southern Europe: North Sea – Baltic, Scandinavian – Mediterranean, and Rhine – Danube.

-Due to its importance in the international rail network, the Berlin outer ring is to be equipped with the standardised European Train Control System (ETCS) in order to enable Europe-wide interoperability in rail freight transport.
-While the southern Berlin outer ring from Potsdam-Pirschheide to Berlin Eichgestell is already equipped with ETCS as part of the Erkner – Seddin project, the aim of equipping the rest of the ring is to enable continuous ETCS operation.
-As ETCS is also being installed on the connecting lines to Rostock, Hamburg, Halle/Leipzig, Dresden, and up to the German-Polish border as part of other projects, closing this gap will ensure extensive ETCS coverage.
+Given its central role in the international rail network, the Berlin Outer Ring is to be equipped with the standardised European Train Control System (ETCS) to enable Europe-wide interoperability in rail freight transport.
+While the southern section between Potsdam-Pirschheide and Berlin Eichgestell is already being fitted with ETCS as part of the Erkner – Seddin project, equipping the remainder of the ring will make continuous ETCS operation possible.
+Since ETCS is also being installed on connecting lines towards Rostock, Hamburg, Halle/Leipzig, Dresden, and to the German-Polish border through further projects, closing this gap will ensure extensive and seamless ETCS coverage.

-As part of the European Deployment Plan (EDP) and the Digitale Schiene Deutschland project, the Berlin outer ring is to be equipped with ETCS Level 2 with signals (ETCS Level 2 mit Signale: ETCS L2mS).
-This means that the route can continue to be used by vehicles that are not equipped with ETCS once the measure has been implemented.
-The German train control system "Punktförmige Zugbeeinflussung" (PZB) will also remain in operation for this purpose.
+As part of the European Deployment Plan (EDP) and the Digitale Schiene Deutschland initiative, the Berlin Outer Ring will be equipped with ETCS Level 2 with signals (ETCS L2mS).
+This ensures that, following implementation, the route can still be used by trains not fitted with ETCS equipment, as the German train protection system “Punktförmige Zugbeeinflussung” (PZB) will also remain in operation.

-Before the project can be implemented, the interlockings along the line must be made ETCS-compatible.
-Only modern interlockings offer the necessary interfaces, which is why some of the existing interlockings must be replaced with new ones.
-In terms of equipment, two relay interlockings (RSTW) are currently still in operation.
-The RSTW in Schönfließ will be replaced by a Simis D generation interlocking from Siemens as part of a corresponding project in the course of the construction of the new ESTW sub-control center (ESTW-UZ) in Birkenwerder.
-The replacement of the RSTW in Hohen Neuendorf West, on the other hand, is the responsibility of this project.
-The modern interlocking to be built there will ultimately also be integrated into the ESTW-UZ Birkenwerder (Simis D type).
-Furthermore, all ESTW in the control area of the ESTW-UZ Hennigsdorf must be replaced by a new generation of interlocking systems, as the Simis C type interlocking systems are not ETCS-compatible.
-In contrast, the control area of the ESTW-UZ Lichtenberg with Simis D type interlocking systems is already ETCS-compatible.
+Before ETCS can be installed, the interlockings along the route must be made ETCS-compatible.
+Only modern interlockings provide the necessary interfaces, which means some existing interlockings must be replaced.
+In the designated area, two relay interlockings (RSTW) are currently still in use: the RSTW in Schönfließ will be replaced by a Simis D-generation interlocking from Siemens as part of a parallel project and integrated into the new ESTW sub-control centre (ESTW-UZ) Birkenwerder.
+The replacement of the RSTW in Hohen Neuendorf West, however, is part of this project.
+The new interlocking built there will also be integrated into the ESTW-UZ Birkenwerder (Simis D type).
+In addition, all ESTW in the control area of ESTW-UZ Hennigsdorf must be replaced with a new generation of systems, as the Simis C interlockings are not ETCS-compatible.
+By contrast, the control area of ESTW-UZ Lichtenberg, which uses Simis D interlockings, is already ETCS-compatible.

 Parallel to the construction of the interlockings in the ESTW-UZ Hennigsdorf area, the ETCS equipment can already be installed in the control areas of ESTW-UZ Lichtenberg and Birkenwerder, which allows for the bundling of line closures.
 As a result, the ETCS equipment will be put into operation in several stages, which means that temporary ETCS entry and exit points will have to be set up at the interface between these sections of track.

-The infrastructure required for ETCS commissioning must first be installed.
-This includes balises, which are attached to the sleepers at regular intervals.
-In addition, ETCS Radio Block Centres (RBC) must be planned and built, which must be connected to the interlockings via new interfaces.
-Furthermore, ETCS stop markers must be attached to the existing signalling screens to replace the conventional signals in ETCS operation.
+Before ETCS commissioning, the necessary infrastructure must be installed.
+This includes balises, which will be fixed at regular intervals to the sleepers, and the planning and construction of ETCS Radio Block Centres (RBC), which are connected to the interlockings via new interfaces.
+Furthermore, ETCS stop panels will be mounted on existing signalling gantries to replace conventional signals during ETCS operation.

 Bauende Bahn